department-of-veterans-affairs/vets-website/va-gov/pages/health-care/index.md

   <div class="link">
     <a href="https://www.va.gov/health/programs/index.asp"><b>Veterans Programs for Health and Wellness</b></a>
-  <p>Learn about VA programs to help you get and stay healthy in both body and mind.</p>
+  <p>Explore VA programs to help you get and stay healthy in both body and mind.</p>
   </div>

   <div class="link">
     <a href="#"><b>Chemical or Hazardous Material Exposures</b></a>
-    <p>Find out about health concerns linked to exposures during military service.
-Learn about the special VA health registries you can join that document Veterans' exposure to Agent Orange, depleted uranium, ionizing radiation, and certain hazardous materials from the Gulf and Iraq Wars and Operation Enduring Freedom.</p>
+    <p>Learn about health concerns linked to exposures during military service.
+Learn about the special VA health registries you can join that document Veterans' exposure to Agent Orange, depleted uranium, ionizing radiation, airborne hazards, and other hazardous materials.</p>
   </div>

 <div class="link">